Skip to content

 pass

-If the cache is hit, the API will directly return the result without actually executing the function.
+Once a cache hit occurs, the API returns the result directly without actually executing the function.

 Text Only